 132 Muller Road, Greenacres

-If you would like a site added as a disposal point for medical waste containers or changes made to the above locations, please contact Customer Service on (08) 8405 6600 or send us an email at firstname.lastname@example.org
+If you have any feedback on the service please contact Customer Service on (08) 8405 6600 or send us an email at firstname.lastname@example.org

 What to do if you find used syringes